-(b) Optional retirement program (continued)
+(b) Optional Retirement Program (continued)

 The Station contributes, on behalf of the participant, 8.45% of the participant's salary.
 A small amount remains in the Optional Retirement Program Trust Fund for administrative costs.
 The remaining contribution is invested in the company or companies selected by the participant to create a fund for the purchase of annuities at retirement.
 The participant may contribute, by salary deduction, an amount not to exceed the percentage contributed by the University to the participant's annuity account.
-Required contributions to the ORP during the years ended June 30, 2019 and 2018 were approximately \$45,000 and \$43,000, respectively.
-During the fiscal year ended June 30, 2019 and June 30, 2018, the ORP held no securities issued by the University.
+Required contributions to the ORP during the years ended June 30, 2020 and 2019 were approximately \$49,000 and \$45,000, respectively.
+During the fiscal year ended June 30, 2020 and June 30, 2019, the ORP held no securities issued by the University.

-Disclosures pertaining to the University's retirement plans that are required by Statement No. 68 of the Governmental Accounting Standards Board are included in the University's financial statements for the years ended June 30, 2019 and 2018.
+Disclosures pertaining to the University's retirement plans that are required by Statement No. 68 of the Governmental Accounting Standards Board are included in the University's financial statements for the years ended June 30, 2020 and 2019.
 Those financial statement can be obtained at controller.vpfa.fsu.edu/services/accounting-reporting/reports.

-(c) Public employee optional retirement program
+(c) Public Employee Optional Retirement Program

 Section 121.4501, Florida Statutes, provides for a Public Employee Optional Retirement Program (PEORP).
 The PEORP is a defined contribution plan alternative available to all FRS members in lieu of the FRS defined benefit plan.
 University employees already participating in the State University System Optional Retirement Program or the DROP are not eligible to participate in this program.
 Employer contributions are defined by law, but the ultimate benefit depends in part on the performance of investment funds.
 The PEORP is funded by employer contributions that are based on salary and membership class (Regular, Special Risk, etc.).
-Contributions are directed to individual member accounts, and the individual members allocate contributions to the PEORP during the years ended June 30, 2019 and 2018 were approximately \$60,000 and \$65,000, respectively.
+Contributions are directed to individual member accounts, and the individual members allocate contributions and account balances among various approved investment choices.
+Required contributions to the PEORP during the years ended June 30, 2020 and 2019 were approximately \$67,000 and \$60,000, respectively.